 Be able to conduct weekend and evening work.

-With the Director of Advancement, help to shape a vision for alumni relations and legacy programs that will enhance involvement and support from the School’s graduates.
+With the Office of Advancement, help to shape a vision for alumni relations and legacy programs that will enhance involvement and support from the School’s graduates.

 Integrity, warmth, flexibility, confidence, a positive outlook and a good sense of humor.